 Melissa is a dear blogging friend who I met virtually a few years ago and hope to meet very soon in person.
 Her blog, Melissa’s Southern Style Kitchen, as well as her new cookbook, focuses on her love of family, her southern roots and the wonderful food that is close to her heart.

 This beautiful cookbook is filled with wonderful recipes from Melissa’s family and the generations before her who were her inspiration.
-There are beautiful pictures of appetizers, main courses, desserts and so much more.
+There are gorgeous pictures of appetizers, main courses, desserts and so much more.
+If you love pretty cookbooks on your shelf, this is one you can’t miss out on.

 It’s a book of comfort food that’s sure to please your own family and it’s one that I highly recommend that you add to your collection.
 You can purchase it here.